richafnu/Viva/Viva/glint/setup/templates-intro.md

 :::image type="content" source="../../media/glint/question-library-dups.png" alt-text="Screenshot of two identically phrased items in the Question Library.":::

 1. In the search box, key in **Career Goals.** Many different items come up.
 Decide which item works for you.
-Here we've chosen **My career goals can be met at [Company Name].**
+Let's choose **My career goals can be met at [Company Name].**
 2. Notice that two identically phrased statements exist.
 You need to investigate why the item exists twice.
 From looking at the column headers, you see that:

    -  In the **Name and ID** column, both items are called **Career Goals**, but they have a different Question ID.
-This tells us they are not exactly the same item.
+The Question ID numbers tell us that these items aren't exactly the same item.
    -  In the **Question** column, you see that the text is identical.
-   -  In the **Used In** column, you see that you haven't used the item in any survey.
+   -  In the **Used In** column, you see that the items hasn't been used in any survey.
    -  In the **Tags** column, you see:
       - The item isn't customized, as the status reads Viva Glint and not Custom.
       - Both items are rating questions